TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 This is why most things in Home Assistant only work with current state.
 Historical state and statistics have to be queried from a database which needs asynchronous IO.

-Updates to state typically happen asynchronously in reaction to events on Home Assistant's internal event bus.
+Updates to state typically happen asynchronously in reaction to events on the event bus.
 For example, a component reacts to a timer event by making a request to a REST API, suspending until a response is received, then updating the state machine.
 Anything else reading the state has immediate synchronous access to the most recent value reported to the state machine.

+Updates to state raise `state_changed` events.
+Components can also raise their own events.
+The event bus determines all subscribers for each event and then adds tasks that deliver the events to each subscriber, once control has returned to the event loop and other queued tasks have been executed.

 Most code in the automation core uses direct calls to `async` functions.
 These won't suspend the coroutine or transfer control to the event loop.
 There are two places with explicit use of a task.
 The execution of a sequence of actions is [wrapped in a dedicated task](https://github.com/home-assistant/core/blob/ec3dd7d1e571dfc00ca2addb53fde21e54d4dd1b/homeassistant/helpers/script.py#L637), as are [calls to service actions](https://github.com/home-assistant/core/blob/ec3dd7d1e571dfc00ca2addb53fde21e54d4dd1b/homeassistant/helpers/script.py#L1013).